dsl-unibe-ch/vegetation-anomalies/README.md

 To be able to develop with nginx locally a docker image can be used.

-To install docker and a required plugin run
+To install docker and the required plugin run

 `sudo apt install docker.io docker-buildx`

 ### Preparatory steps

-Look up is your container is running
+Look up if your container is running

 `docker ps`

-If it is the case stop the existing container with the command
+If it is the case, stop the existing container with the command

 `docker stop <conatiner name>`

 ### Building Image

-If needed the image can be built from the Dockerfile recipe:
+If needed, the image can be built from the Dockerfile recipe:

 `docker build docker/tiles_server --tag tiles-server`